TheCandidStartup/TheCandidStartup.github.io/_drafts/react-spreadsheet.md

 5. Create a `src` folder
 6. Copy `src/index.ts` from an existing package and remove everything except the initial `@packageDocumentation` comment

 This is *almost* enough to pass my automated "Build CI" workflow.
 Unfortunately, Vitest fails if it can't find any tests for a package.
 This time, I temporarily renamed the `test` script in `package.json` so [Lerna]({% link _posts/2024-05-06-bootstrapping-lerna-monorepo.md %}) wouldn't find it.
 I can rename it back once I have the initial code and test written.
-Next time I'll try running unit tests using [Vitest workspace mode]({% link _posts/2024-08-19-vitest-monorepo-setup.md %}).
+Next time, I'll try running unit tests using [Vitest workspace mode]({% link _posts/2024-08-19-vitest-monorepo-setup.md %}).
 Hopefully, it will succeed if it finds some tests in the repo, even if they're all in other packages.

 # Virtual Spreadsheet Component